shtirlic/picocalc_x86/README.md

 ### Keyboard
    * Keyboard works with hotkeys available like ALT+F1, CTRL+G etc.
    * To get SHIFT+F6-F10 press left SHIFT and right SHIFT together.
-   * Short press on PicoCalc Power button doing warm reboot if latest `south bridge` firmware flashed.
+   * Short press on PicoCalc Power button doing reset/screenshot if latest `south bridge` firmware flashed and configured in BIOS Setup utility.

+### BIOS
+   * Setup utility (press F1 during/after the beep)
+    * Date/Time
+    * Boot order
+    * Power button => Reset/Screenshot (default Reset)
+    * Saving/restoring CMOS not ready yet

+### Extra
+   * Screenshots are saved as BMP (320x320px) files in `/x86/screenshots` dir on SDCARD

 ## Getting Started

 Firmware images are available only for Raspberry Pi Pico 2.

-* Find prebuilt disk images with MS DOS 4.0 or SvarDOS and PicoCalc x86 firmware images in Releases (https://github.com/shtirlic/picocalc_x86/releases)
+* Find prebuilt disk images with MS DOS 4.0, SvarDOS or FreeDOS and PicoCalc x86 firmware images in Releases (https://github.com/shtirlic/picocalc_x86/releases)

 * Load uf2 firmware image via `picotool` or USB mass storage method.
 * Format SD card with FAT32 file system, create `x86` dir in the root and put desired `hd.img` into it, so the resulting path on the SD Card is `/x86/hd.img`